testfairy/docs/docs/620_Single_Sign_On/200_OKTA.md

 When managing large teams with OKTA, it is most likely that people are already associated with groups.

-For example, say Alice is associated with the following groups in OKTA: ["QA", "QA-San-Francisco"].
+For example, say Alice is associated with the following groups in OKTA: ["QA", "QA San Francisco"].
 With auto-import of groups, she will be automatically be associated with the following groups in TestFairy next time she signs in: "okta", "okta-qa", and "okta-qa-san-francisco".
 If she was removed from group "QA", she will be automatically be removed from "okta-qa" group in TestFairy, the next time she signs in.

 To import groups each time a user signs into TestFairy, please follow these instructions.